wildfly-extras/wildfly-camel-examples/camel-mail-spring/README.md

         <remote-destination host="localhost" port="10110"/>
     </outbound-socket-binding>

+Note that the socket-bindings and the mail session are set via CLI script `configure-mail.cli` that is invoked by the Maven build.

 The Greenmail `mail-session` is discovered from the Camel Spring bean registry by referencing it by name on the camel-mail endpoint configuration.

     <jee:jndi-lookup id="mailSession" jndi-name="java:jboss/mail/greenmail"/>